Are you struggling to find records on FamilySearch, MyHeritage, FindMyPast, or Ancestry for your ancestor?

 Grab your copy of this FREE Genealogy Research Guide:

 Use wildcards (*) and (?).

 Use the (?) to replace a single letter.
-This was helpful when I researching Edward Rang and he appeared in the census as Edward Rung.
-I found him by using the surname R?ng.
+This was helpful when I researched Edward Rang, and he appeared in the census as Edward Rung.
+I found him by using the surname "R?ng."

 Search for a relative

-Sometimes you need to search for a child, in-law, or siblings in order to find your relative.
+Sometimes you need to search for a child, in-law, or siblings to find your relative.

-If you still can’t find your ancestor in online records they might not have been included in that record type or they are in the record but it’ll take some browsing strategies rather than search form strategies to find.
+If you still can’t find your ancestor in online records, they might not have been included in that record type, or they are in the document, but it’ll take some browsing strategies rather than search form strategies to find.